FAQs: For Providers

 Please do not submit a claim and prior authorization/pre-determination request together, they should be submitted separately.

-• Effective for dates of service April 1, 2025 or after, for permanent lab-processed crowns and core buildups.
+• Effective for dates of service April 1, 2025 or after: Permanent lab-processed crowns delivered to adults when more than one crown is delivered on the date of service.

-• Effective for dates of service April 1, 2025 or after: Permanent lab-processed crowns and core buildups.
+• Effective for dates of service April 1, 2025 or after: Permanent lab-processed crowns delivered to adults when more than one crown is delivered on the same date of service.

-• Effective for dates of service October 1, 2025 or after general dentists must submit documentation for:
+• Effective for dates of service October 1, 2025 or after for all crowns and core buildups.
+Additionally general dentists must submit documentation for:

 • Prefabricated crowns